 Somehow I stumbled across this Scottish synth band.
-They’ve been around for a while with two albums to show, and the lead singer’s voice reminds me of the mezzo-alto funkiness of The Cranberries’s lead.
+They’ve been around for a while with two three albums to show, and the lead singer’s voice reminds me of the mezzo-alto funkiness of The Cranberries’s lead.
 Most comparisons, however, are made to Depeche Mode, Erasure, The Eurthymics, Passion Pit, and M83.
 In other words, if there’s a place in your heart for ’80s synth-pop, ’90s alternative rock, and the indietronic bands of recent decades, you’ll probably like Chvrches.
-Here are a few of my favorites.
+Here are my favorites.

 Loved by critics, hated by audiences.
 But today’s audiences are so hollow they think The Conjuring is the scariest thing since The Exorcist.
 And that’s the best gauge I can offer you.
 If you use a film like The Conjuring as a barometer for terror — loud bangs and cheap thrills — then don’t see The Witch.
 If you’re vulnerable to slow-burning organic terrors filtered through isolated and oppressive environments, and if you especially like films that are stingy in showing the titular baddie for greater effect (like Alien, Jaws, and The Babadook), then chances are you’ll be impressed and frightened by The Witch.